yr5913/spring-beans/README.md

 22. Implemented a Simple Project with these dependencies-- Person has a Vehicle, Vehicle uses Vehicle Services to Play Music and run on Tyres, There are multiple music players, tyres and default ones should be configured
 23. Bean Scope - Singleton Pattern -- check Main class for the code
+24. Testing the default Eager initialization by Spring